Change baker options#

 If you choose Update pool settings, you have three options:

-• Open pool: open a pool for a previously closed baker
+• Open pool: open a pool for a previously closed validator

 • Close pool: close a pool permanently.